Configuration profile enforcement

 A configuration profile contains a number of settings in specific payloads that can be specified, including (but not limited to):

 Restrictions on device features (for example, disabling the camera)

 Microsoft Exchange settings

 LDAP directory service settings

 Credentials and keys

 Profile signing and encryption

 Note: On supervised devices, configuration profiles can also be locked to a device.
 This is designed to prevent their removal or to allow removal only with a passcode.
-Because many organizations own their iOS and iPadOS devices, configuration profiles that bind a device to an MDM solution can be removed—but doing so also removes all managed configuration information, data, and apps.
+Because many organisations own their iOS and iPadOS devices, configuration profiles that bind a device to an MDM solution can be removed — but doing so also removes all managed configuration information, data and apps.